 IRR

 Internal rate of return (IRR) is a rate of return on an investment.
-The IRR of an investment is the interest rate that will give it a net present value of zero.
+The IRR of a project is the discount rate that will give it a net present value of zero.

 The IRR is calculated by a trial and error process